yiyunliu/takahashi-factorization/README.md

 of the essential reduction relation.
 This revised statement not only holds for both head and lo reductions, but is also much easier to prove.

+Still, I find it more intuitive to recover leftmost-outermost standardization from the factorization theorem for weak head reduction, a useful result on its own.